List of DC Comics characters: F: Cecil

 Cecil (last name unknown) is a man who gained the ability to absorb kinetic energy after being bitten by a Bloodlines parasite.
 After working as a mercenary, Cecil comes to work for Simon Stagg, who intends to have him kill the Outsiders.
 When it becomes apparent that Stagg will have him killed as well, Freight Train defects to the Outsiders and helps them fight Java, who Stagg empowered with the ability to become a Shaggy Man.

 Eric Moran

 In 2011, "The New 52" rebooted the DC universe; Eric Moran is a member of the Outsiders who has the same abilities as Cecil.

 Freight Train in other media

 A genderbent version of the Eric Moran version of Freight Train, Erica Moran, appears in Black Lightning, portrayed by Gabriella Garcia.
 This version is a metahuman prisoner of the A.S.A.

 Frenzy

-Frenzy is the name of a fictional character appearing in American comic books published by DC Comics.

-Lloyd Malcolm Jefferson was a member of the Brotherhood of Dada gathered by Mr. Nobody, otherwise known as Frenzy.
+Frenzy (Lloyd Malcolm Jefferson) was a member of the Brotherhood of Dada gathered by Mr. Nobody, otherwise known as Frenzy.
 An illiterate man of Jamaican-American descent whose mother had abandoned him, he wore a garish outfit covered with symbols, a top hat with a green flower, and two bicycle wheels on his back.
 He could turn into a living cyclone.